 We all get frustrated when our Kenmore washer suddenly develops a fault and stops spinning.

-You’re in this boat — seeking an easy solution to your broken machine.
+You’re in this situation — seeking an easy solution to your broken machine.

 You are not alone.
-These issues are quite common – sometimes with very easy fixes.
+These issues are quite common among users – sometimes with very simple fixes.

 Table of Contents